openfheorg/openfhe-development/docs/static_docs/Contributing.md

 * Style generally follows PEP8 (https://www.python.org/dev/peps/pep-0008/)
 * Code in `.py` and `.pyx` files needs to be written to work with Python 3
-* The minimum Python version that PALISADE supports is Python 3.4, so code should only use features added in Python 3.4 or earlier
+* The minimum Python version that OpenFHE supports is Python 3.4, so code should only use features added in Python 3.4 or earlier
 * Code in the Python examples should be written for Python 3